btbytes/treehopper/report/pg-mk-report.md

 ![A GUI view of a git repository](images/th-sourcetree.png)

-The above image shows a snapshot of the postgresql database's source code.
+Figure 1 shows a snapshot of the postgresql database's source code.

 The various coloured lines represent the various branches

 The description corresponds to a commit, which inturn is a SHA1 hash guaranteed to be unique.
 Each commit has a committer.
-Sometimes the author of a change to the files is different than the person who commits it to the repository.
+Sometimes the author of a change is different than the person who commits it to the repository.

-The bottom two windows show the
+The bottom two windows show the detailed commit log and the `diff` between the current commit and it's parent commit.

 ## Git version control system